MichaelYock/browserActigramExt/PRIVACY.md

 ## Permissions Explained

-WebActigram requests the following browser permissions:
+Browser Actogram requests the following browser permissions:

 - **`idle`**: To detect when your browser is active or idle
 - **`storage`**: To save your activity data and settings locally